stackshuttle/grow_journal/README.md

 GrowJournal is a web application that allows you to keep track of the growth of your plants (vegetables, fruits or flowers).

-To start your Phoenix app:
+To start your GrowJournal app:

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`